biolab/orange-docker/README.md

 - `Parameters -> Authentication -> Username`: orange
 - `Parameters -> Authentication -> Password`: <vnc password assinged in the previous section>

+When a new connection is created, check that it is working by clicking on it from the guacamole home screen.

 ### Sharing screen ###

 Go to `Settings -> Connections`.

 Click on the [+] sign left of the desktop you want to share with one-time link.
-If there exists a Sharing profile for this desktop you can skip this step.
-Otherwise click on the `New sharing profile`.
+If there exists a Sharing profile for this desktop, you can skip this step.
+Otherwise, click on the `New sharing profile`.
 Name the profile and check `Read only` if you want to restrict users to view only experience.

-Click save.
+Click Save.
 Now share button should be available from the Ctrl+Alt+Shift menu (when connected to the virtual machine).

 ### Stop instances ###